Skip to main content

 Common

-• Facial flushing Transient reddening of the face following injection
+• Facial flushing: Transient reddening of the face shortly after injection.

-• Stretching and yawning A distinctive melanocortin side effect reported in 56% of subjects in controlled studies
+• Stretching and yawning complex: A distinctive melanocortin effect, frequently reported alongside the pharmacologic response in controlled studies.

-• Spontaneous erections Occurring 1 to 5 hours after injection in males; a central MC4R-mediated effect
+• Spontaneous erections: Occur 1 to 5 hours after injection in men, a central MC4R-mediated effect.

 Rare